pilotier/lift-splat-shoot/README.md

 ```

 #### Simple Install with Anaconda
-Simply run the following command to create the conda virtual environment.
+Simply run the following command to create the conda virtual environment (tested on Windows 10).
 ```
 conda env create -f conda_env.yaml
 ```